 Title: Roadside Geology of South Dakota by John Paul Gries

-Review: This is one of the few Roadside Geology books by Mountain Press that has not be updated but hopefully that will change at some point in the near future.
-Despite this being printed in 1996 it is still without a doubt a very useful resource for anyone visiting or living in South Dakota.
-I do find the lack of color photos and maps to be a let down and even more so when compared to the more modern Roadside Geology books.
+Review: This is one of the few Roadside Geology books by Mountain Press that has not been updated, but hopefully that will change at some point in the near future.
+Despite this being printed in 1996, it is still undoubtedly a very useful resource for anyone visiting or living in South Dakota.
+I do find the lack of color photos and maps to be a let-down, and even more so when compared to the more modern Roadside Geology books.

 Title: Roadside Geology of Oregon by Marli B. Miller – 2nd Edition